demisto/content/Packs/SymantecEndpointSecurity/Integrations/SymantecEndpointSecurity/README.md

 Query the Symantec Endpoint Security Cloud Portal (ICDM).
-This integration was integrated and tested with version xx of SymantecEndpointSecurity.
+This integration was integrated and tested with the SES Incidents API.

 ## Configure Symantec Endpoint Security (ICDM) on Cortex XSOAR